-This is a personal chronicle of films that had the strongest impact on me, going back to my early childhood.
-It’s not necessarily a list of “favorite” films, though most of them obviously are.
+This are the films that had the strongest impact on me, going back to my early childhood.
+It’s not necessarily a list of “favorite” films, though they certainly are among my top favorites.
 It’s more a reflection of what changed me — my approach to film and sometimes even life itself.

 Childhood/Teen Years (Age 8-17)